iq-motion-control/iq-module-communication-doc/docs/manual/manual_throttle.rst

 communication protocols that can send throttle commands to a Vertiq module.
 Each source uses different messages and mappings to send its throttle commands, as covered in the sections below.

-The Vertiq module identifies and tracks what source an incoming throttle command comes from, which is relevant for the :red:`Armed Throttle Source Lockout` feature.
+The Vertiq module identifies and tracks what source an incoming throttle command comes from, which is relevant for the :ref:`armed_throttle_source_lockout` feature.

 .. _throttle_iquart_ref: